liferay/clay/README.md

 Clay is Liferay's web implementation of [Lexicon Experience Language](https://liferay.design/lexicon).
 Built with Bootstrap as a foundation, it's comprised of HTML, CSS, and JS.

-**🚨This Branch contains the Beta version of Clay v3, if you are looking for the components in Metal.js visit the [2.x branch](https://github.com/liferay/clay/tree/2.x)**
+**🚨This Branch contains the version of Clay v3, if you are looking for the components in Metal.js visit the [2.x branch](https://github.com/liferay/clay/tree/2.x)**

 ## Packages